A classified balance sheet shows subtotals for current assets and... | Study Prep in Pearson+

 1

-Understand the concept of a classified balance sheet: A classified balance sheet organizes assets, liabilities, and equity into subcategories to provide a clearer financial picture.
+Understand the concept of a classified balance sheet: A classified balance sheet organizes assets, liabilities, and equity into specific categories to provide a clearer financial picture.

 Recognize that current assets and current liabilities are key components of a classified balance sheet.
-Current assets include items expected to be converted into cash or used within one year, such as cash, accounts receivable, and inventory.
+Current assets are resources expected to be converted into cash or used up within one year, while current liabilities are obligations expected to be settled within one year.

-Current liabilities represent obligations that are due within one year, such as accounts payable, short-term loans, and accrued expenses.
+Eliminate incorrect options: Equity, expenses, and revenues are not categorized as 'current' in the context of a classified balance sheet.
+Equity represents ownership interest, expenses are costs incurred, and revenues are income earned.

-Identify that revenues, expenses, and equity are not part of the 'current' classification on a balance sheet.
-These are typically part of the income statement or equity section.
+Focus on the correct pairing: Current assets are matched with current liabilities because both represent short-term financial positions of the company.

-Conclude that the correct pairing for subtotals on a classified balance sheet is 'current assets' and 'current liabilities,' as these are directly related to short-term financial health.
+Conclude that the correct answer is 'liabilities,' as the classified balance sheet shows subtotals for current assets and current liabilities to highlight the company's short-term financial health.

 Watch next